Refunds & cancellations

 Fees on refunds

-When you refund an order in full, Popup Pal returns its application fee for that order — you should not be out of pocket on our fee for money you gave back.
+Popup Pal returns its application fee on every refund, in proportion to the amount refunded — you should not be out of pocket on our fee for money you gave back.
 Stripe’s own treatment of processing costs on refunds follows your Stripe account’s terms.

 Buyer-side instructions live in the buyer docs: Refunds for ticket buyers.